 Firkas is one of the most impressive Venetian fortresses.
-It was the main fortress of the Venetian town, built in a key position and protecting the harbor entrance.
+It was the main fortress of the Venetian town of Chania, built in a key position and protecting the harbor entrance.
 Outside the main gate, a strong iron ring (called kerkelos) was placed to which one end of the chain closing off the harbor mouth was attached.
-The other end was attached to the lighthouse.
+The other end was attached to the lighthouse of the Chania port.
 The fortress still has several underground tunnels, which were used for imprisoning the rebelling locals.

-At the fort of Firkas, the most glorious page of the modern Crete was written on 1 December 1913, when the Prime Minister of Greece, Eleftherios Venizelos, and the King if Greece, Constantine, raised the Greek flag after 800 years of slavery, sealing the Union of the autonomous Cretan State with Greece.
+At the fort Firkas, the most glorious page of the modern Crete was written on 1 December 1913, when the Prime Minister of Greece, Eleftherios Venizelos, and the King of Greece, Konstantinos, raised the Greek flag after 800 years of slavery, sealing the Union of the autonomous Cretan State with Greece.
 Another event associated with Firkas was the removal of the Greek flag on 18 August 1908.
 The flag was raised by the Cretan deputies that declared unilateral union with Greece, taking advantage of domestic turmoil in Turkey, but this act was not recognized by the Great Powers.
-Thus the flag was removed by the “protectors” of the Cretan State, the Great Powers.
+Thus the flag was removed by the “protectors” of the Cretan State.
 Thus, Firkas became a holy symbol for the Cretans, the symbol of struggling for the liberation of the island.

 The fort of Cydonia